akanthasAurae/fromthebloodofgod/from the blood of god/Chars/Chronos.md

   campaign: "from the blood of god/from the blood of god.md"
 data:
   nonplayercharactertype: "supporting"
   description: "A reprehensible, now fallen angel, being tortured by Cerberus and being mauled in the Canto of the 34th.
-Born of snow white skin much like Lucifer, but having maintained his pearly-white locks, his sclera have turned obsidian from his fall, the reason for his fall being his betrayal towards his own Lord and guide, Vyzeny."
+Born of snow white skin much like Lucifer, but \nwhile having mostly maintained his pearly-white locks, his sclera have turned obsidian from his fall.
+The reason for his fall was his betrayal towards his own Lord and guide, Vyzeny."
   occupation: "Being mauled in the Canto of the 34th."
   arc: 4
   need: "Recognition from Vyzeny."